See Episode 1 here: https://vimeo.com/458289131/7ae7b9d49d

 First, Canada’s geography and earning opportunities.
 Canada, the world’s second largest country, has ten provinces and three northern territories.

 As you can see the province of British Columbia is the furthest west province bordering the Pacific Ocean, and the province of Newfoundland and Labrador is the furthest east, bordering the Atlantic Ocean.
 The smaller provinces in the east are usually referred to as the Maritime provinces.
 The large provinces in the center of Canada are generally called the Prairie provinces.
 Canada’s population is approximately 38 million people.
-Canada is planning to welcome a total of one million immigrants from 2019-2021.

 Each area of Canada offers great opportunities to practice medicine and to earn a significant income.